vdmitriyev/orcidtohtml/jabref/README.md

 ### About

-Exporting BibTex database to the HTML filw with help of JabRef.
+Exporting BibTex database to the HTML file with help of JabRef.

 ### How to use